eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 anchors are included in a Trusted List.
 This Trusted List contains at least the trust anchor(s) of the PID Provider, QEAA Provider or PuB-EAA Provider.
-Relying Parties can use these trust anchors to verify the authenticity of PIDs, QEAAs, and PuB-EAAs they obtain from Wallet Instances.
-As documented in \[Topic 12\], each PID, QEAA, or PuB-EAA, contains the URL at which the relevant Trusted List can be obtained.
+Relying Parties can use these trust anchors to verify the authenticity of PIDs, QEAAs, and PuB-EAAs they obtain from Wallet Units.
+As documented in \[Topic 12\], each PID, QEAA, or PuB-EAA contains the URL at which the relevant Trusted List can be obtained.

 Non-qualified EAA Providers may be included in a Trusted List, although this is not required.
 Alternatively, non-qualified EAA Providers may be included in a Trusted List unrelated to the EUDI Wallet ecosystem but specific to another domain with a domain-specific governance such as for mDLs or other types of EAAs.
-This implies that if a Relying Party requests a non-qualified EAA from a Wallet Instance, it must know how to obtain the domain-specific trust anchor it needs to verify the signature over that EAA.
+This implies that if a Relying Party requests a non-qualified EAA from a Wallet Unit, it must know how to obtain the domain-specific trust anchor it needs to verify the signature over that EAA.
 To help with this, \[Topic 12\] requires that non-qualified EAAs contain the URL at which the relevant trust anchor